Updated July 22

-All park restrooms will reopen the week of June 1, except for those located at Carver Lake Beach and the Ojibway Park Building.
+All park restrooms are open with the exceptions of those located at Carver Lake Beach and the Ojibway Park Building.
 The facilities will be cleaned daily.

-Park building, shelter and athletic field rentals reopened to renters June 1 as guidelines allow.
+Park building, shelter and athletic field rentals are open for group rentals as guidelines allow.

 Recreation Programs and Events

-A limited number of programs will begin at the end of June with hopes of adding a few more modified programs in July and August.
+A limited number of programs began in July.
 Programming will be limited based on requirements for limited size groups, social distancing and disinfecting.
 Please visit the Recreation page for more information on safety guidelines.

 The Public Safety helpline is available at 651-414-3499 from 9 a.m. to 3 p.m., Monday through Friday.
 The helpline is staffed by city employees who connect residents to private services.

 Public Safety has received many requests for birthday “parade” drive-bys.
-Unfortunately, due to volume of calls, we are no longer able to honor these requests.
+Unfortunately, due to volume of calls, we are not able to honor these requests.